-Clinical research shows that high OPC pine bark extract may improve brain activities and cognitive performance in cognitive tests that compare of loss of cognitive function with age.
+Clinical research shows that pine bark extract may improve brain activities and cognitive performance in cognitive tests that compare loss of cognitive function with age.

 In a five-week clinical trial, researchers studied the effects of high OPC pine bark extract on cognitive performance and brain neurological function.
 Using clinical markers, researchers confirmed: